AARNet/Digital-Skills-GitBook/ict-proficiency-productivity/spreadsheets.md

 ### IF Function
 Using IF at the start of a formula allows you to display a value in a cell if a certain condition is met and another value if that condition is not met.
 For example you could display Pass or Fail in the column next to a percentage to indicate whether someone has passed a test.
 If the grade was in cell D14 and the pass mark was 50 the formula would look like this:
 -	=IF(D14>49,"Pass","Fail")
--	This is a written explanation of this formular: if the value in cell D14 is greater than 49 display Pass otherwise display Fail.
+-	This is a written explanation of this formula: if the value in cell D14 is greater than 49 display Pass otherwise display Fail.

 ### COUNTIF Function
 The COUNTIF function will allow you to count the number of cells that meet whatever criteria you would like.
 If you had a list of “Pass” or “Fail” next to students you could count the number of students that passed.
 If the list containing Pass or Fail was in column E and between rows 5 and 26 the formula would look like this: =COUNTIF(E5:E26,"Pass")